 National School Meals Programs

 The national school meals programs are federally assisted meals programs that exist in more than 100,000 public and non-profit private schools and residential child care facilities.
 The National School Lunch Program provided nutritious lunches to 30.7 million children each school day in FY 2013, more than 70 percent of which were served as free or reduced-price meals.
 The School Breakfast Program served breakfast to 13.2 million children each school day in FY 2013, about 85 percent of which were served as free or reduced-price meals.
-Roughly two-thirds (66 percent) of single-mother families, or over 6.6 million single-mother families, were eligible to receive free or reduced-price meals in 2012.
+Roughly two-thirds (66 percent) of single-mother families, or nearly 6.5 million single-mother families, were eligible to receive free or reduced-price meals in 2013.

 Child and Adult Care Food Program

 The Child and Adult Care Food Program provided nutritious meals and snacks to more than 3.4 million children in day care, Head Start, or outside-school-hours care centers as well as 118,000 adults in adult day care facilities in 2012.
 In FY 2014, the program served almost 2.0 billion meals, 96 percent of which were served in day care homes and child care centers.
 Free and reduced-price meals accounted for nearly 82 percent of all meals served.

 Temporary Assistance for Needy Families (TANF)

 The Temporary Assistance for Needy Families (TANF) program is a block grant to states to fund cash assistance, work supports, and other services for low-income children and parents.
 In FY 2013, over 1.6 million families and nearly 2.9 million children received TANF assistance.
-In FY 2011 more than eight in ten (85 percent) adults served by TANF were women.
+In FY 2012 nearly nine in ten (86 percent) adults served by TANF were women.